Medical questions & health advice by board certified doctors

-"How can I get over my caffeine addiction?
+"How can I get over my caffeine addiction?"

 I have tried so manyt imes to stop drinking but can't.
 I am 38 now and I need my coffee every day.
 Is there anything I can do to stop?

 This is because caffeine gives us a great feeling of stimulation in the morning, and not drinking it often results in feeling tired, run down and a headache.
 Like most addictions, the symptoms of withdrawal will subside after some time of not drinking it.
 The tough part is to get through that first week of withdrawal symptoms.
 One method you can try is reduce the amount of coffee you drink every day so that the withdrawal symptoms don't hit you as hard.
 For example, if you drink 3 cups of coffee every morning, try just drinking 2 cups for a week, then 1 cup for a week, then stop.
 Using this method, you better your chances of being able to quit.
 I suggest that you schedule an appointment with your primary care physician.
 He or she can help you come up with a personalized strategy to try and get off of caffeine.
 I think after carrying out a strategy of weaning yourself off of it, you will be successful.
 Good luck.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.